Republican Officials and Lawmakers,

-The recent proposals by lawmakers in Pennsylvania, Ohio, Wisconsin, Michigan and elsewhere to split electoral votes in presidential elections and apportion them based on congressional district or vote percentage, rather than awarding them in the current winner-take-all fashion by popular vote, are outrageously undemocratic and would ignore the will of the voters in these states.
+Recent proposals by lawmakers in Pennsylvania, Ohio, Wisconsin, Michigan and elsewhere to split electoral votes in presidential elections and apportion them based on congressional district or vote percentage, rather than awarding them in the current winner-take-all fashion by popular vote, are outrageously undemocratic and would ignore the will of the voters in these states.

 In light of redistricting, which has created legislative districts in which one political party is overwhelmingly favored, creating a proportional system based on the results by congressional district would be fundamentally unfair -- especially a system pushed specifically to help one political party.

-These plans to change the apportionment of electoral votes are unacceptable.
 I join with others across the country to oppose these measures vocally and urge you and members of your party not to pursue them any further.